jonaserhart/mysite/README.md

 ## My personal website

-made using Typescript with the React-library
+made using Typescript in combination with the React-library